nguyenhphilip/full-blog/content/posts/camino/1-beginnings/index.md

 <br>

 The first challenge of the Camino is actually getting on the Camino.
-Since my starting point was Saint-Jean, I needed to take a flight from Charles de Gaulle Airport to Biarritz –– a small city in Southwestern France –– and from Biarritz a bus to the nearby city of Bayonne, and from Bayonne another bus to Saint-Jean.
+Since my starting point was Saint-Jean, I had to take a flight from Charles de Gaulle Airport to Biarritz –– a small city in Southwestern France –– and from Biarritz a bus to the nearby city of Bayonne, and from Bayonne another bus to Saint-Jean.

 I made my first two friends while waiting in line to board the plane in Charles de Gaulle airport.
 There was a tap on my shoulder, and I turned around to meet Jim and Kathy, a genial, retired couple from Truckee, California.
 They believed that life was too short to be lived at the wayside.
 Retirement and old age should enable one’s life, they said, not inhibit it.
 So they decided to walk the Camino.

 Once we were in Biarritz, we had to catch a bus to Bayonne.
-Jim and Kathy said it would cost one euro to board.
-Unfortunately, I didn’t have any euros yet, and a currency exchange was nowhere to be found.
-I returned to the bus stop, and Jim noticed my concerned expression.
+Jim and Kathy told me it would cost one euro to board.
+Unfortunately I didn’t have any euros yet, and a currency exchange was nowhere to be found.
+I returned to the bus stop, and Jim caught my concerned expression.
 I told him I had no euros.
 He laughed in response and handed me one.
 I was surprised by his casual generosity and thanked him.
-I looked at Jim and Kathy and smiled.
-Their sharp blue eyes radiated with youth and sincerity.
+Jim and Kathy radiated with youth and sincerity.

 It seemed as if the Camino was conspiring to make the journey possible, as if I were integral to the writing of some larger story.

 ![](bus.jpeg)